My name is Mikayla (she/they) and I am a death doula born and raised in Atlanta, GA.

 Being able to have a non-judgmental space where people are able to talk about their grief, their fears, and their curiosity surrounding death is important because we live in a world that actively ignores all of that.

 In a society that only cares about working, productivity, and money, where does that leave us to process our humanness?
 Our grief?
 Our mortality?
-Even though we’ve seen so much of it over the past two years, it’s still frowned upon to be in touch with ourselves.
+Even though we’ve seen so much of it over the past few years, it’s still frowned upon to be in touch with ourselves.
 Part of the reason that I wanted to be a death doula in the first place was because I wanted to help my community deal with the constant grief and trauma around us in a way that wasn’t clinical or impersonal.

-Death is already such a taboo topic and while I can’t change the west’s anti-death nature by myself, I can help people on an individual level come to terms with what they’re going through.
+Death is already such a taboo topic and while I can’t change the West’s anti-death nature by myself, I can help people on an individual level come to terms with what they’re going through.
 There’s no need to make it scary or sensational; death just is.
 That’s what I guide people into understanding and accepting.

 I hope that by you being here to read this, that means you're ready.